mkshiblu/jsdiffer/README.md

 Thesis
 --------
-- The docs folder contains the thesis is latex format.
-- The thesis can be viewed in this link  https://www.overleaf.com/read/trtnbmvpdscd
+- The thesis can be viewed in this link  https://users.encs.concordia.ca/~nikolaos/theses/Mosabbir_Khan_Shiblu.pdf

-> Changes in the .tex file gives a hint on what portion of the thesis to review